front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 ```

 In this resolver, the first parameter is unused (because in a top level resolver
-no earlier resolvers have been run so there are no _parent data_).
-The second
+In this resolver, the first parameter is unused because in a top level resolver there is no _parent data_.
 parameter contains arguments passed to the mutation.
-These parameters are the
+These arguments are the
 `(sku: String!, incrementValue: Int)` part of the schema definition declared
 earlier: